 Our task is now to write a program that controls the lift system.
 We will construct a solution that models lifts and floors by agents that react to incoming messages and possibly send messages to other agents.
-It is known to be good practice to model each problem agent by one program agent.
+We model each problem agent by one program agent.